Ultimate Guide:

 Maker

-Blink and you’ll miss this 10-seater bar off Fish Lane.
+Blink and you’ll miss this ten-seater bar off Fish Lane.
 A 7.5m-long oxidised brass bar commands the space where mixologists offer a refined menu plus bespoke orders using local ingredients and handmade liqueurs.

 Bar Brutus

-This Italian-style aperitivo bar in South Brisbane’s Fish Lane is a popular late-night hangout for the city’s cool hunters.
-A sibling venue to the adjacent Julius Pizza, nab a stool at the eight-seater bar or hang in the bar’s alfresco area and sip on a selection of spritzes and Italian-influenced cocktails.
+This Italian-style aperitivo bar in South Brisbane’s Fish Lane is a popular spot for those looking to enjoy an aperitive before dinner.
+A sibling venue to the adjacent Julius Pizza, nab a stool at the eight-seater bar or relax in the bar’s alfresco area and sip on a selection of spritzes and European-influenced cocktails.

 Beyond the inner-city

 This small bar has a speakeasy vibe, street-art adorned walls and a pop culture infused cocktail list to rival any.
-Don’t hesitate to order The Inferno, which combines Tanqueray gin, Pampero white rum, brandy and maple butter for a rich and fruity finish.
+Don’t hesitate to order the Cherry Bomb, which combines coconut rum, crème de cacao, cherry herring, cream and orgeat for a rich and creamy delight.

 This Mediterranean-influenced riverside restaurant and bar is the crowning jewel at Portside in Brisbane’s inner-north.
 Named after the ancient city of Lebanon, Byblos’s rich cultural heritage and adventurous spirit permeates the cocktail menu that it laden with exotic fruit flavours and flair.